nens/threedi-results-analysis/doc/result_loading_and_grouping.md

 So a grid requested purely for grouped results is registered in the model (`model.add_grid()` still fires, and all the usual `grid_added` listeners still run), but `ThreeDiGridItem.layer_group` stays `None` and `ThreeDiGridItem.layer_ids` stays empty until (and unless) something that actually needs the shared layers comes along.

-That "something" is a non-grouped (legacy or project-based) result attaching to the same grid later — which can happen because grids are matched and reused across loads by their model slug. `load_result()` lazily creates the grid's own layers on demand the first time this happens:
+That "something" is a non-grouped (standalone or project-based) result attaching to the same grid later — which can happen because grids are matched and reused across loads by their model slug. `load_result()` lazily creates the grid's own layers on demand the first time this happens:

 ```mermaid
 flowchart TD